ibm-cloud-docs/watson-assistant/deploy-whatsapp.md

 ## Ask WhatsApp for permission to enable your Twilio number for WhatsApp
 {: #deploy-whatsapp-prereqs}

-WhatsApp has a rigorous process that they use to review all businesses that want to interact with customers over their network.
-WhatsApp, which is owned by Facebook, requires that you register your business with the Facebook business directory.
+WhatsApp has a rigorous process to review all businesses that want to interact with customers over their network.
+WhatsApp, which is owned by Meta (formerly called Facebook), requires that you register your business with the Meta business directory.

-1. To register, go to the [Facebook Business Manager](https://business.facebook.com/business/loginpage/){: external} website, and click **Create new account**.
+1. To register, go to the [Meta Business Tools](https://business.facebook.com/business/loginpage/){: external} page, and click **Create new account**.
 Follow the instructions to create an account.

-1. Get your Facebook Business Manager ID.
+1. Get your Meta Business Manager ID.
 In **Settings**, click the **Business info** tab.
-The Facebook Business Manager ID is at the top of the page.
+The Business Manager ID is at the top of the page.

-1. Submit the *Request to enable your Twilio numbers for WhatsApp* form from the [Twilio API for WhatsApp](https://www.twilio.com/whatsapp/request-access){: external} web page.
+1. Enable your Twilio numbers for WhatsApp using the [WhatsApp Tech Provider Program](https://www.twilio.com/en-us/whatsapp/tech-provider-program){: external} web page, which is the only officially supported path by Meta to onboard your customers to WhatsApp as of January 1, 2025.
+For more information, see [WhatsApp Tech Provider Program Overview](https://www.twilio.com/docs/whatsapp/tech-provider-program){: external}.

     Tips for specifying the following values:

-    - **Phone Number**: Specify the Twilio phone number that you created earlier.

-      Consider provisioning more than one phone number and going through the process of getting permission for the numbers in parallel.
-If your number was used by a different business previously (because Twilio assigned you a number that was used before, for example), WhatsApp will reject it.

-    - **Are you working with an ISV**: Select **No**.
     - **Twilio Account SID**: From the Twilio site, click the home icon to go to your project dashboard to find the SID.

-    - **Facebook Business Manager ID**: Add the ID for the account that you created in the previous step.
+    - **Meta Business Manager ID**: Add the ID for the account that you created in the previous step.

+    - **Do you offer self-service onboarding for your customers?**: Select **No**.
+By adopting the Tech Provider Program, your customers will onboard to WhatsApp using Meta's WhatsApp Embedded Signup product.

-1. Click **Request Now**.
+1. Click **Submit**.

-Give WhatsApp time to evaluate and approve your request.
+Give WhatsApp time to evaluate and approve your submission.
 It can take up to 7 days for your request to be approved.

 ## Set up the integration
 {: #deploy-whatsapp-setup}